 How Do Tournaments Work?

 When all entries have been accepted and the tournament roster is full, the tournament will be identified as closed in the Tournament Calendar.
 Jockey and bettor tournaments do not update scoring during the event.
-Results will only be posted in the community once the event is final.
+Scores will only be posted once the event is final.
 Horse Racing Fantasy will send additional notices to participants until the date the tournament begins.
-All information sent by Horse Racing Fantasy will be sent to the member's main game screen in the Tournament Info box or through private messages in the community and email.
+All information sent by Horse Racing Fantasy will be sent to the member's main game screen in the Tournament Info box or through email.
 For your convenience, your active tournaments and your status pertaining to those tournaments are updated in real time through your game console Main Menu page.
 It is up to the player to track which tournaments they are entered in to make sure they run the designated races required once the tournament begins.
 Tournament management info will let you know if you still need to run more races, if the tournament has begun and when the tournament ends.
 You can click on any one of those tournament links and it will take you to the tournament page and to the results if the tournament has ended.
 Your tournament management system on the Main Menu screen of your game will help you significantly in managing your tournaments.
 Although each tournament may have slight rule modifications, the general rules apply to all tournaments under each classification.
 All tournaments require a minimum number of players and a set number of races to be run in Quick Start community mode as either a jockey or bettor, depending upon the type of tournament.
 If a particular tournament does not have enough entries within 3 hours of the tournament scheduled start time, a notification will be sent to all current entrants asking them to help promote the tournament through private messages and our community.
 If the tournament still does not have the required number of entrants at start time, then the event will be canceled and all entrants will receive credit for their community points used for entrance into this tournament.
 Notifications will be sent out when tournaments are canceled.
 First-time tournament players who are disqualified will receive a one-time forgiveness for the action resulting in disqualification.
 An email will be sent to them explaining the reason for disqualification and providing the opportunity to receive free points to enter another tournament.
 This is for first-time tournament players only.

 These tournaments are based upon a player's ability to score the most wins or most points as a jockey in a specific number of races assigned to the tournament.
 Some jockey tournaments may be based on total wins or average Points Per Start (PPS) or total points accumulated during the required number of races during the tournament.
 Most-wins jockey tournaments are open to only those players who have run less than 500 jockey races.
 Once a player runs 500 jockey races in any game mode (Quick Start, Prebuilt Races or Advanced Mode), they are no longer eligible for most-wins jockey tournaments.
 You will also not be able to create a most-wins jockey tournament once you have run 500 or more jockey races.
 It's important you read the tournament description to understand how that particular tournament scoring is calculated.
 The number of points earned for each race depends on what horse the player chooses to ride in a particular race and the odds of that horse as set by our computer program.
 The higher the odds on the horse and the better the finishing position in the race, the more points can be earned.
 Below is a point chart designating how many points are earned depending upon the odds for the horse you choose to ride and where he finishes.
 Depending upon whether it is a user-generated tournament or a management-generated tournament, some of the following may or may not be applicable.
 All tournaments specifically coincide with the players running races in the Quick Start/community mode play during the duration of the tournament.
 Tournaments can consist of any number of races.
 Some tournaments may be 3 races long or some may contain up to 10 races.
 A time line is attached to each tournament and the players are required to run all the designated races prior to the tournament's scheduled ending time.
 Most tournaments are 24 hours.
 Players who do not run all races prior to the ending time will forfeit any opportunity to have such races count towards their point total and will be disqualified.
 If you are entered in a jockey tournament or multiple jockey tournaments, you cannot enter a betting tournament with a timeline that overlaps the jockey tournament(s) you are entered in.
 You will not be able to enter a betting tournament until the jockey tournament(s) you are entered in has been finalized.
 All tournament races must be played through Quick Start.
 Disqualification from a tournament can only occur for the following reason while competing in a jockey tournament: